Maximilian de Beauharnais, 3rd Duke of Leuchtenberg: Childhood

+Prince Maximilian was born in the kingdom of his maternal grandfather, King Maximilian I of Bavaria.
+After the fall of the First French Empire and the restoration of the Bourbons in Paris in 1814, Maximilian's father fled France and found refuge with his wife's family in Munich.

+Victims of Bavarian protocols, which constantly reminded them that they were inferior to the Wittelsbachs, the Beauharnais family still benefited materially from their exile.
+With his fortune, Prince Eugène acquired several castles and estates, including the Leuchtenberg Palace in Munich and land situated in the Canton of Thurgau in Switzerland.
+The French prince also recreated his art collection in Bavaria, and his children grew up among high-quality works of art.

+Prince Eugène died of a heart attack in 1824, and his second son was thus raised principally by his mother.
+Maximilian received a high-quality education supervised by Augusta.
+His siblings made great marriages: Josephine to the future king of Sweden and Norway (1823), Eugenie to the Prince of Hohenzollern-Hechingen (1826), Amelie to the Emperor of Brazil (1829), Auguste to the Queen of Portugal (1834), and Theodelinde to the Duke of Urach (1841).

+Like most men of his social class, Maximilian was destined for a military career.
+Still an adolescent, he was named commander of the 6th Regiment of the Bavarian Cavalry by his grandfather before being promoted by his uncle King Louis I of Bavaria to colonel of the regiment of Uhlans.

 Duke of Leuchtenberg

 His maternal grandfather Maximilian of Bavaria appointed his father, Eugène de Beauharnais, 1st Duke of Leuchtenberg on 14 November 1817.
 The title came with the effective administration of the Principality of Eichstätt.
 Maximilian was named "Prince of Leuchtenberg" and became the second-in-line heir to the Duchy.

 On 21 February 1824, his father died and his older brother became Auguste de Beauharnais, Duke of Leuchtenberg.
 His brother was yet childless and Maximilian became his Heir Presumptive.

 Auguste eventually married Queen Maria II of Portugal but died childless on 28 March 1835.
 Maximilian became the 3rd Duke of Leuchtenberg at this point.

-Marriage

-He married Grand Duchess Maria Nikolayevna of Russia on 2 July 1839 in the chapel of the Winter Palace.
-She was the eldest daughter of Nicholas I of Russia and Charlotte of Prussia.

-His father-in-law Nicholas I granted to him on 14 July 1839 the Russian and Finnish style Imperial Highness, a rank he was entitled to as a descendant of the extended dynasty of Napoleon I of France.
-His father was an adoptive son of Napoleon.